mpetac/AIM/README.md

 # AIM - axisymmetric inversion method

 Code for computing equilibrium axisymmetric phase-space distribution function.
-It provides highly efficent and user-friendly implementation of an algorithm presented in [Hunter \& Qian](https://academic.oup.com/mnras/article/262/2/401/1161204), [Qian et al.](https://academic.oup.com/mnras/article/274/2/602/2896126) and [Petac \& Ullio](https://journals.aps.org/prd/abstract/10.1103/PhysRevD.99.043003) (please cite the latter work if you use this code in your work).
+It provides highly efficent and user-friendly implementation of an algorithm presented in [Hunter \& Qian](https://academic.oup.com/mnras/article/262/2/401/1161204), [Qian et al.](https://academic.oup.com/mnras/article/274/2/602/2896126) and [Petac \& Ullio](https://journals.aps.org/prd/abstract/10.1103/PhysRevD.99.043003).
 The code is written in C++, however, it can be also be deployed from Python using the provided pybind11 wrapper.

+This project is distributed under GPL v3.0 licence.
+If you use this code for a scientific project, please cite our paper that discusses the details of the inversion method: [Petac \& Ullio](https://journals.aps.org/prd/abstract/10.1103/PhysRevD.99.043003).

 ## Requirements